rakmaster/CollectionsEditor/README.md

 ## Install

 Run the npm install script to load all node_modules dependencies.

+## Usage

-After the install, enter the values in the config to connect to your Stitch app.
-To test the connection use npm run unit stitch
+After the install, enter the values for your Stitch project in the config.js file to connect to your Stitch app.
+You must have at least one registered user set up in Stitch in order to log into the application.

+To test the connection use npm run unit stitch.
+If the connection is successful, the application should automatically "know" what collections you have available, and retrieve the records from those collections.